trustedanalytics-ng/micro-reverse-proxy/README.md

 ## DESCRIPTION
 Check user access and forward http/websockets requests to guarded web application.
-Verification on the basis of JWT token, obtained from "Authorization:" header.
+Verification on the basis of JWT token, obtained using oauth 2.0 Authorization Code flow.
 Checks token signature, expiration time and user_name (if user_name equals the value from USER_ID environment variable).

 ## BUILDING